ranjith19/jsonhasher/readme.md

-# Consistent JSON Hasher
+# Consistent JSON Hasher in go

 This module generates consistent json sha256 hashes irrespective of key orders.

 I use this package in my projects to do the following

-1. Compare two different JSONs
+1. Compare two different JSONs for equality
-2. Generate primary keys based on JSONs and retrieve later
+2. Generate primary keys based on JSONs and retrieve later when those inputs come in

 ## Example Usage